 Regular Meetings

-As a general rule, regular meetings of the OU-Tulsa Staff Senate shall be held on the second working Tuesday of each month at 8:30 a.m. from July through June; at least 10 meetings per year.
+As a general rule, regular meetings of the OU-Tulsa Staff Senate shall be held on the second working Tuesday of each month from July through June; at least 10 meetings per year.

-Special meetings may be called by the Chair or at the written request of one-third (1/3) of the Representatives directed to the Secretary.
+Special meetings may be called by the Chair or at the written request of one-third (1/3) of the Senators directed to the Secretary.

 All meetings shall be open to the public.